 In my newbie running days, I ran with two great training groups who taught me many things about the world of post-collegiate running.
-One of the lessons that stands out the most from that time was the cardinal rule of race shirt etiquette: wearing a shirt from a race you hadn’t run was a huge no-no; I mean, it was the equivalent of lying!
+One of the lessons that stands out the most was the cardinal rule of race shirt etiquette: wearing a shirt from a race you hadn’t run was a huge no-no. I mean, it was the equivalent of lying!
 For years I didn’t dare wear a shirt for a race I didn’t run.

-There are a few situations in which, to my mind, you should be allowed to wear a race shirt even if you didn’t run the race.
-I guess you could call them fashion dos and don’ts… that is, if race shirts can be considered fashion!
+There are a few situations in which, to my mind, it’s perfectly fine to wear a race shirt even if you didn’t run the race.
+I guess you could call them fashion dos and don’ts … that is, if race shirts can be considered fashion!

 I waited to wear that shirt until I had run a 50k, and even then I always felt a bit badly about it… but in retrospect, it’s no big deal.
 If you gave your time and energy to a race, there’s no reason you should be embarrassed to wear the shirt!